 - Lectures and practical training in all running projects.

 - Elasmobranch, seal, rocky shores and marine debris surveys.

 Not included: Flight tickets, visas, medical and travel insurance, meals (other than basic breakfast and lunch) and any additional lodging before or after the programme.
 White Shark Diving Company is, however, more than happy to help advise you on any of these.

 HOW TO APPLY AND COSTS

-Apply by preparing a CV and short letter of motivation to submit when completing the online application form on their website.
+Apply via the following online application form on their website.

 As WSDC relies on good weather conditions, the company recommends that volunteers stay for a minimum of one month to obtain the full working experience and to ensure that they have adequate sea time.